COVID-19 Updates and Changes

 The University of Scranton Counseling Center

-If you are interested in counseling services during the Academic Year, you are welcome to walk in to the Counseling Center at any time between 10:00am and 1:30pm, Monday through Thursday.
-When you arrive, you will be asked to complete several forms, some asking you to provide personal information.
-After you complete these forms, a counselor will review your information and meet with you for approximately a half hour to assess your current difficulties and reasons for seeking counseling services.
+If you are interested in counseling services during the Academic Year, please contact the Counseling Center at any time.
+If you are a new student to the Counseling Center or you are returning after a prolonged absence, you will need to be assessed for services.
+You can expect to speak with a counselor between 10:00am-1:30pm Monday through Friday; returning students may be scheduled directly with a counselor.
+You will be asked to complete several forms, some asking you to provide personal information.
+After you complete these forms, a counselor will review your information and speak with you for approximately a half hour to assess your current difficulties and reasons for seeking counseling services.
 The counselor will provide you with options and recommendations based on your needs.

 This appointment may take up to an hour, so please reserve enough time to complete your first appointment here at the Counseling Center.

 If you have any questions, please contact us at 570-941-7620.
 If this is an emergency, please utilize University Police at 570-941-7777 or 911.